-Further, as required by the UAE Federal Law No. 32 of 2021, we report that for the year ended 31 December 2023:
+Further, as required by the UAE Federal Law No. (32) of 2021, we report that for the year ended 31 December 2024:

-- i) the Company has maintained proper books of account; - ii) we have obtained all the information we considered necessary for the purposes of our audit; - the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Company's Memorandum of Association and the UAE Federal Law No. 32 of 2021; - iv) the financial information included in the Directors' report is consistent with the books of account of the Company; - v) as disclosed in Note 1 to the financial statements, the Company has not purchased any shares during the year ended 31 December 2023; - vi) Note 17 discloses material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the financial year ended 31 December 2023 any of the applicable provisions of the UAE Federal Law No. 32 of 2021 or of its Articles of Association which would have a material impact on its activities or its financial position as at 31 December 2023; and - viii) Note 23.1 discloses that there were no social contributions made during the year ended 31 December 2023.
+- i) the Company has maintained proper books of account; - ii) we have obtained all the information we considered necessary for the purposes of our audit; - the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Company's Articles of Association and the UAE Federal Law No. (32) of 2021; - iv) the financial information included in the Board of Directors' report is consistent with the books of account of the Company; - v) investments in shares and stocks during the year ended 31 December 2024, if any, are disclosed in Note 1 to the financial statements; - vi) note 17 reflects material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the financial year ended 31 December 2024 any of the applicable provisions of the UAE Federal Law No. (32) of 2021 or of its Articles of Association which would have a material impact on its activities or its financial position as at 31 December 2024; and - viii) note 23.1 reflects the social contributions made during the year, if any.